Genivia/ugrep/README.md

 - Regular expression patterns are more expressive, see further below.
 Extended regular expression syntax is the default (i.e. option `-E`, as egrep).
-- When option `-o` is used, ugrep searches by file instead of by line, matching patterns that include newlines (`\n`).
-Matching patterns that include newlines is not possible with grep.
+- When option `-o` or option `-q` is used, ugrep searches by file instead of by line, matching patterns that include newlines (`\n`), allowing a pattern match to span multiple lines.
+This is not possible with grep.
 - When option `-b` is used with option `-o` or with option `-g`, ugrep displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line.
 Reporting exact byte offsets makes more sense.